orbitalchicken/Roadmap/New.md

   - If the screen is rotated, then the touch screen digitiser and trackpad both move the cursor in a direction mirrored to what is expected ie move your finger to the left on the screen and the cursor moves to the right.
 This works properly in Gnome.

 other:
-  - Cinnamon setting to disable the touch pad while typing does not work, which makes typing on the laptop pretty annoying.
   - machine will not hibernate, (either from the power button (the hibernate option is selected) or from the exit menu) the screen blanks for a couple of seconds then returns to the session)
   - Even after authorize Samba in gufw, Nemo doesn’t show the local network and machine on it.
 I must manually type smb://user@ip to get in (after workgroup and password) In Mint 18 that was directly available.

 MATE Edition - last processed comment: June 5, 2018 at 12:57 pm
 ---------------------------------------------------------------

-- ubiquity: click rel notes, nothing happens
 - screen goes blank during the install despite all screensaver/power management being turned OFF.
 Post-install, with everything OFF again, screensaver/power management are disabled properly.

 Xfce Edition - last processed comment: June 5, 2018 at 9:42 am